Why Literary Translation is Important?

 Translation of literary text takes a closer look at the literature and ideas from different countries.
 A large amount of literature has been written on human rights issues, environmental phenomena, and elements of common humanity.

 Translation of these texts helps to promote shared values among the people of different communities.
-So whether it’s Anna Politkovskaya ’s Putin’s Russia or Antoine de Saint’s Petit Prince, the translation would make these works available in multiple languages.
+So whether it’s Anna Politkovskaya’s Putin’s Russia or Antoine de Saint’s Prince, the translation makes these works available and accessible in multiple languages and enables people to make the most from these books.

 It Enriches and Revitalizes Language

 Translation makes us experience different cultures and norms through literature.
+As literature is an overview of a culture.
 By reading the translation of the literary text, we get a chance to view the viewpoints of other languages.

 It Revitalizes Literary Sources